 Oregano oil is an essential oil derived from the Origanum Vulgare species of the herb.
 It contains a variety of plant ingredients including tocopherol, rosmarinic acid, carvacrol, and thymol, which account for many of its antioxidant benefits.

-Plus, oregano is loaded with the super healthy omega-3 fatty acids and the amino acids, tryptophan, tyrosine and arginine.
 A study by the U.S. Department of Agriculture found that “oregano oil has over 42 times more antioxidant activity than apples and 12 times more than oranges.
 Ounce for ounce, oregano is thought to be one of the most antioxidant-dense of all foods.”